Lingayats: Demographics

 Lingayats today are found predominantly in the state of Karnataka, especially in North and Central Karnataka with a sizeable population native to South Karnataka.
 Lingayats have been estimated to be about 16% of Karnataka's population and about 6-7% of Maharashtra's population.
 (Note: Levinson & Christensen (2002): "The Lingayats are a Hindu sect concentrated in the state of Karnataka (a southern provincial state of India), which covers 191,773 square kilometres.")
 In Tamil Nadu, they are called Veera Saiva Bandarathar.
 Lingayat Vani community is present in marathwada and Kolhapur, Konkan region and were traders, Zamindars in medieval era.
 The Lingayat diaspora can be found in countries around the world, particularly the United States, Britain and Australia.

 Reservation status

 Today, the Lingayat community is a blend of various castes, consisting of OBC and SC.
 Currently, 16 castes of Lingayats have been accorded the OBC status by the Central Government.
 According to one of the estimates by a Lingayat politician around 7 per cent of people in Lingayat community come under SC and STs.
 Veerashaiva Lingayats get OBC reservation at state level in both Karnataka and Telangana.

+Pranalinga

+Pranalinga (ಪ್ರಾಣಲಿಂಗ) within Hinduism refers to the experience of all as a form of god.
+It is a concept in Lingayatism.

+The Pranalinga is a type of shatshala, a subdivision arranged by Kannada vachanas, which focuses on the thoughts of yoga practices and power.
+Its practice is used when worshipping the god Istalinga.